caa9/GaCD/CodeBook.md

 ### Building a single data set

 The script starts off by reading the *train* and *test* data sets into separate data frames.
-Then it adds two additional variables to each of these data sets:
+Then it adds three additional variables to each of these data sets:

+1. a **Subject** variable, with values obtained from reading the corresponding *subject-* data file.
 1. a **dataset** variable indicating whether the observation belongs to the train or test dataset, with values manually populated.
 1. an **activity** variable, with values obtained from reading the corresponding *y-* data file.